THE EMIGRANTS by Vilhelm Moberg

 Part 2 - Peasants at Sea

 The ship is the Charlotta.
 It is small, and conditions on board are miserable.
 The air in the hold is stifling.
 With so little room, people almost sleep on top of each other.
 Food and water are rationed, and the land-oriented peasants feel helpless.
 Only Robert has enough curiosity to take an interest in the ship, its sails and the dimensions of its deck.
-The ship's captain knows that not all his passengers will survive.
+The ship's captain knows that not all of his passengers will survive.

 There is a chapter called "A Cargo of Dreams" in which each emigrant contemplates his or her decision to leave Sweden.
 They grapple with their strengths and weaknesses, hopes and fears about the future.

 Ulrika reflects on how she was trained into whoring as a child.
 Her earthy fantasies are titillating.
 She senses Robert's desire for Elin and vows to protect her daughter.

 Elin's own musings tell us that she is not so naive.
 She knows what her mother is.
 Still, she loves and accepts her.
 These people are becoming real.
 Moberg takes us into their minds.

 Kristina's hatred for Ulrika erupts when she finds herself covered with lice and blames the harlot as the one who spread them.
 When Ulrika offers to strip, Danjel intervenes to keep the two women from tearing each other apart.
 Ironically, everyone on the ship has lice except Ulrika.
 The crew jokes that things must be bad in Sweden if even the lice are emigrating.

 A storm arises, and waves rock the ship.
 There is seasickness and vomiting.
 Kristina dreams she is in a swing and cannot get out of it.
 Inga-Lena becomes seasick, and Danjel sees his wife as a doubter.
 Then he gets sick.
 Kristina is sickest and thinks she is going to die.

 As they leave the English channel and sail into the ocean, the emigrants find themselves less bitter about their former home in Sweden.
 Wind, fog and the monotony of the ocean prey on their minds.